azrafe7/pakofill/README.md

 (see [local_tests.hxml](local_tests.hxml))

 ## supported targets
-This should work for most targets (`neko,python,node,js,java,cpp,cs,php`).
+This should work for most targets (`neko,python,node,js,java,cpp,cs,php`) with haxe 3.4.7+.

-flash and hl have some issues on travis.
+flash and hl have some issues on travis (but should be ok).

-lua is not currently passing the test.
+lua is not currently passing the tests.

 (see [travis log](https://travis-ci.org/azrafe7/pakofill)).